neurolib-dev/neurolib/README.md

 Example iPython notebooks on how to use the library can be found in the `./examples/` directory.
 A basic overview is given here.

 ### Single node
-To run a single node with the default parameters, simply run
+To create a single `aln` model with the default parameters, simply run

 ```python
 from neurolib.models import aln